oscaroregan/portfolio/conveyor-sorter/README.md

 # Automated Conveyor Sorter

-This project was part of the mechatronics class, it utilized an ATmega2560 and L298N motor driver to sort objects by material using optical and refelctive sensors.
+This project was part of the mechatronics class, it utilized an ATmega2560 and L298N motor driver to sort objects by material using optical and reflective sensors.

 ## 🚀 Skills Applied
 - Embedded C programming